Amarillo Slim: Personal life

 On January 22, 2009, Preston was beaten and robbed near the intersection of Interstate 40 and Soncy Road while attempting to collect a gambling debt.

 Preston's autobiography was the topic of a biopic movie reported to be under development.
-Nicolas Cage reportedly was to play Preston's character in the movie.
+Nicolas Cage reportedly was to play Preston's character.
 According to a 2009 article at Poker Listings, the "planned Hollywood movie about Slim's life" has been "dropped".

 Preston died on April 29, 2012, of colon cancer at the age of 83.